 -pencil, a hard and soft or of your choice

 -eraser (unless it is on your pencil already)

 -supply bag to keep it all in such as: http://www.amazon.com/Vinyl-Mesh-Zipper-color-vary/dp/B000HFUEFY

 Optional: Portable stool-handy in many on-the-spot circumstances and even when standing-as a table for materials.
 More important when using watercolor http://www.rei.com/product/765283/rei-trail-stool, walkstool (18”) And another.

-These are links to my process notes.
+If you are looking for more info here are links to my process notes.